 And since bullet journaling has been around for quite a while and has convinced millions of people of its effectiveness, by now there are also myriads of notebook variations available.

-While I see the appeal in being able to draw your own layouts and boxes, it is not necessary to start your own bullet journal.
-In fact, I am still using a simple black moleskine notebook*.
+While I see the appeal of being able to draw your own layouts and boxes, it is not necessary to start your own bullet journal.
+In fact, I am still using a simple black Moleskine notebook*.
 It’s ruled, so layouts tend to look a little less cool.

 Integrating Bullet Journaling into your day

 In the morning, you can just sit down for 5 minutes, journal your tasks, events, and thoughts for the day.
 And in the evening, you can go through them again.
 Checking them off, migrating and scheduling.
 The more you do it, the more you will become aware of what you are really doing in one day.
 And after one or two weeks, you will be able to read through that and see, if it aligns with your goals.

 Thank you for reading my thoughts on starting a bullet journal.
 If you’d like, let me know about your experiences: Have you tried bullet journaling yet?
 If no, why not?
 And if yes, which benefits did you see?

 *These links are so-called provision links, meaning, at no additional cost to you, I can earn a commission if you click through and make a purchase.